Amazon Dash Button Binding

 Setup Dash Button

-There is one supported thing:
+There is one supported Thing, the “Amazon Dash Button”.

-You have to be aware that other Amazon devices might pop up in your inbox if they send an
+You have to be aware that other Amazon devices might pop up in your Inbox if they send an

 Amazon Dash Button